-Within ten (10) working days of the hearing, the Campus Screening and Placement Committee will make a decision and communicate it in writing to the person requesting the reconsideration.
-Should the person requesting reconsideration disagree with the Campus Screening and Placement Committee decision, a written request should be forwarded to the Superintendent within ten (10) working days following communication of the Committee’s decision (Level II).
-The Superintendent or designee will appoint a hearing officer.
+Within ten (10) working days of the reconsideration meeting, the Campus Placement Committee will make a decision and communicate it in writing to the person requesting the reconsideration.
+Should the person requesting reconsideration disagree with the Campus Placement Committee then the process in Board Policy FNG(LOCAL) may be followed as a formal complaint with the District.

 Students receiving gifted services may be furloughed at the request of the student, parent/guardian, or school personnel.
 A furlough from services is a temporary break from services.
 Students who return from a furlough do not have to be re-tested to re-enter services.